-Source: EUROSTAT website, retrieved 16.9.2013
+Source: EUROSTAT.

-Figure 13 illustrates that assessing changes over time with SILC is hazardous, given the instability of SILCbased estimates until SILC 2006: compared to SILC 2006, the succeeding point estimates are increasing for child poverty and decreasing for elderly poverty, at least until SILC 2010; if we were to choose SILC 2005 as starting point, we would not say that child poverty has increased.
+Figure 13 illustrates that assessing changes over time with SILC is hazardous, given the instability of SILC-based estimates until SILC 2006.
+Compared to SILC 2006, the succeeding point estimates are increasing for child poverty and decreasing for elderly poverty, at least until SILC 2010.
+If we were to choose SILC 2005 as starting point, we would not say that child poverty has increased.
 However, it seems fair to use SILC 2006 as starting point, because trends are more or less consistent since then.
-Compared to SILC 2006, the overall poverty rate was stable in Belgium, but it conceals an intergenerational shift in social risks: in the mid 2000's, the child poverty rate was equal to the overall poverty rate; today there is a clear gap, as child poverty increased with 3,3 percentage points (which is a statistically significant change); meanwhile, the trend also suggests a decrease in poverty risks in the elderly population, at least when starting from EU SILC 2006.26 Over the same period, child poverty increased with 5,7 percentage points in Wallonia and 0,2 percentage points in Flanders (when using the Belgian poverty thresholds), and with 6,1 percentage points in Wallonia and 1,8 percentage points in Flanders (when using the regional poverty thresholds); the increase in child poverty in Wallonia on the basis of the Walloon threshold is also statistically significant.
+Compared to SILC 2006, the overall poverty rate was stable in Belgium, but it conceals an intergenerational shift in social risks: in the mid 2000's, the child poverty rate was equal to the overall poverty rate; today there is a clear gap, as child poverty increased by 3.4 percentage points (which is a statistically significant change); meanwhile, the trend also suggests a decrease in poverty risks in the elderly population, at least when starting from EU-SILC 2006.22 Over the same period, child poverty increased by 5.7 percentage points in Wallonia and 0.2 percentage points in